-After many surf sessions, wax will accelerate wetsuit tear.
-Learn who get rid of it quickly.
+After many surfing sessions, the wax will accelerate the wetsuit tear.
+Learn how to get rid of it quickly.